SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Experiments

 \textbf{Comparison with Universal Foundation Models.} The original SAM \cite{SAM} and MedSAM \cite{MedSAM} are designed for 2D segmentation tasks and cannot handle 3D inputs directly, necessitating input prompts for each 2D slice containing the target to conduct slice-by-slice segmentation.
 In contrast, SegAnyPET and other 3D SAM medical adaptions \cite{SAM-Med3D} can be directly utilized to segment the target organs from input volume with one or few prompts. \Cref{Table_Seen} presents the performance of SegAnyPET with state-of-the-art foundation models on our internal test set under different prompt settings.
 We can observe that 2D models exhibit lower performance due to the lack of volumetric spatial information.
 In contrast, 3D models can achieve better performance with less manual prompting effort.
-However, all these existing foundation models show poor generalization performance on PET segmentation task.
 Compared with state-of-the-art methods, SegAnyPET exhibits significantly better segmentation performance and outperforms the second-ranked method by a significant improvement up to 18.40\% on average DSC.
-Besides, we visualize the segmentation results of SegAnyPET and other segmentation foundation models for organ segmentation in \cref{organseg}, which intuitively show that SegAnyPET performs more precise segmentation with higher DSC using the same or fewer manual efforts.
+We visualize the segmentation results of SegAnyPET and other segmentation foundation models for organ segmentation in \cref{organseg}, which intuitively show that SegAnyPET performs more precise segmentation with higher DSC.

-\textbf{Comparison with Task-Specific Models.} In addition to foundation models, we also compare with state-of-the-art task-specific models in \cref{Table_Seen}.
-These task-specific models are trained for the segmentation of target organs.
-When adapting to training invisible organs, additional annotation and training are required.
-We conduct two experimental settings, including training on HQ data alone and training with the combination of HQ and LQ data.
-Our observations show that incorporating additional LQ data does not consistently enhance model performance and may even degrade the performance in some scenarios.
-Despite the efforts of prompting, SegAnyPET demonstrates superior performance while retaining generalization capability to unseen targets.
+\textbf{Comparison with Task-Specific Models.} In addition to foundation models, we also conduct a comparison with state-of-the-art task-specific models in \cref{Table_Seen}.
+These task-specific models are trained on the HQ training set focusing on the segmentation task of target organs.
+When adapting to training invisible organs, additional annotation and model training are required for segmentation.
+Despite the manual prompting efforts, we observe that SegAnyPET significantly outperforms task-specific models, while preserving the generalization ability for universal segmentation.